nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Event tests

+#### Listing an event

+1. List all events

+    1. Test case: `elist`<br>
+       Expected: All events are shown in the event list.
+Success message shown.

 #### Adding an event

+1. Adding an event with zero or more members while all members are being shown

+    1. Prerequisites: List all members using the `mlist` command.
+At least 3 members in the list.

+    2. Test case: `eadd /n Music Concert /d 11/09/2022`<br>
+       Expected: A new event will be added to the event list.
+Name and date of the added event is shown in the status message.

+    3. Test case: `eadd /n Music Concert /d 11/09/2022 /m 2 /m 3`<br>
+       Expected: A new event will be added to the event list with second and third member of the member list.
+Name and date of the added event is shown in the status message.
+       In the event list, in the card for the event added, two red labels representing the second and third members are present.

+    4. Test case: `eadd /n boat trip /d 11/09/1800 /m 2 /m 3`<br>
+       Expected: No event is added due to wrong input for date out of range.
+Error details shown in the status message.

 #### Deleting event

+1. Deleting an event while all events are being shown

+    1. Prerequisites: List all events using the `elist` command.
+Multiple events in the list.

+    2. Test case: `edel /e 1`<br>
+       Expected: First event is deleted from the event list.
+Name and date of the deleted event shown in the status message.

+    3. Test case: `edel /e 0`<br>
+       Expected: No event is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect delete commands to try: `edel`, `edel /e x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

 #### Editing an event

+1. Editing an existing event while all members and events are being shown

+    1. Prerequisites: List all members using the `mlist` command.
+       List all events using the `elist` command.
+Multiple members and events in member and event list respectively.
+       At least two events in event list and three members in member list.

+    2. Test case: `eedit /e 1 /n Freshman Orientation Project Discussion /d 22/11/2021`<br>
+       Expected: First event has new name and date displayed on its card in the event list.
+       New name and date of the edited event shown in the status message.

+    3. Test case: `eedit /e 2 /m 1 /m 2 /m 3`<br>
+       Expected: Second event now only has first, second and third member.
+Displayed in its own event card.

+    4. Test case: `eedit /e 2 /m`<br>
+       Expected: Second event now has no members.
+Displayed in its own event card with no labels for member present.

 #### Adding a member to an event

+1. Adds existing members to an existing event while all members and events are being shown

+    1. Prerequisites: List all members using the `mlist` command.
+       List all events using the `elist` command.
+Multiple members and events in member and event list respectively.
+       At least two events in event list and three members in member list.

+    2. Test case: `emadd /e 1 /m 2 /m 3`<br>
+       Expected: First event now also has second and third members displayed on its card in the event list.

+    3. Test case: `emadd /e 2 /m 0`<br>
+       Expected: No member is added to the second event.
+Error details shown in the status message.

+    4. Test case: `emadd /e 2 /m 1`<br>
+       Expected: Second event now also has the first member displayed on its card in the event list.

 #### Deleting a member from an event

+1. Deletes existing members from an existing event while all members and events are being shown

+    1. Prerequisites: List all members using the `mlist` command.
+       List all events using the `elist` command.
+Multiple members and events in member and event list respectively.
+       At least one event in event list and three members in member list.

+    2. Test case: `emdel /e 1 /m 2 /m 3`<br>
+       Expected: First event no longer has the second and third members displayed on its card in the event list.

+    3. Test case: `emdel /e 1 /m 0`<br>
+       Expected: No member is deleted from the first event.
+Error details shown in the status message.

+    4. Test case: `emdel /e 1 /m 1`<br>
+       Expected: First event no longer has the first member displayed on its card in the event list.

 #### Mark all members of event as attended

+1. Marks all members of an event.

+    1. Prerequisites: List all events using the `elist` command.
+       At least one event in the list with at least two members.
+If not use `eadd` and/or `emadd` to obtain this event.

+    2. Test case: `emarkall /e 1`<br>
+       Expected: First event has all its members marked as attended.
+The member labels on its card are all green and no red.

 #### Mark specific members of event as attended

+1. Marks members of an event.

+    1. Prerequisites: List all members attending the first event using `mlist /e 1`.
+       At least one event in the list with at least two members.
+If not use `eadd` and/or `emadd` to obtain this event.

+    2. Test case: `emark /e 1 /m 1`<br>
+       Expected: First event has the first member marked as attended.
+The member label on its card for the first member is green.

+    2. Test case: `emark /e 1 /m 1 /m 2`<br>
+       Expected: First event has the first member and second member marked as attended.
+       The member label on its card for the first and second members are green.

 #### Unmark specific members of event

+1. Unmarks members of an event.

+    1. Prerequisites: List all members attending the first event using `mlist /e 1`.
+       At least one event in the list with at least two members.
+If not use `eadd` and/or `emadd` to obtain this event.

+    2. Test case: `eunmark /e 1 /m 1`<br>
+       Expected: First event has the first member marked as absent.
+The member label on its card for the first member is red.

+    2. Test case: `emark /e 1 /m 1 /m 2`<br>
+       Expected: First event has the first member and second member marked as absent.
+       The member label on its card for the first and second members are red.

+#### Finding an event

+1. Finds and list all events with names containing any of the given keywords.
+Matching is not strict.
+Case-insensitive search for name.

+    1. Prerequisites: Have an event with the name cat, and an event with the name DOG.

+    2. Test case: `efind ca`<br>
+       Expected: Event list has the event with the name cat in it.
+All other events with 'ca' as part of its name is in the event list.

+    3. Test case: `efind c dog`<br>
+       Expected: Event list has both the events with the name cat and dog in it.
+All other events with 'c' and/or 'dog 'as part of its name is in the event list.

 ### Task tests

 #### Adding a task